aiidateam/aiida-registry/README.md

 * `stable`: plugin can be used in production

 #### pip_url
-A url that can be used to directly install the most recent ('development') or most recent stable ('stable') version with pip.
+A URL or PyPI package name for installing the most recent development (`state: 'development'`) or stable (`state: 'stable'`) version of the package with pip.

+Examples:
+ * `"pip_url": "aiida-quantumespresso"` for a package that is [registered on PyPI](https://pypi.org/project/aiida-quantumespresso/)
+ * `"pip_url": "git+https://github.com/aiidateam/aiida-wannier90"` for a package not registered on PyPI

 #### plugin_info
 A URL pointing to a JSON file which holds all keyword args, as given to the setuptools.setup function at install.